opendocsg/slw-judgments-backfill/2014_SGHC_203/report.md

 66     First, the transcripts of the meeting of 1 December 2011 (see [35] above) showed that the Defendants threatened to injure the Plaintiffs _unless_ the Plaintiffs were willing to provide the Defendants with adequate compensation.
 Second, the Defendants’ persistent pressure on subtenants and licensees to vacate by 31 January 2012 was done against SLA’s express requests to facilitate a smooth transition for those persons.
 Third, the Defendants did not genuinely believe that they were legally obliged to carry out reinstatement work under the 2010 WP.

-67     Proof of conspiracy and the requisite mental element will normally be inferred from objective facts ( _Asian Corporate Services (SEA) Pte Ltd v Eastwest Management Ltd (Singapore Branch)_ [2006] 1 SLR(R) 901 at [19]).
+67     Proof of conspiracy and the requisite mental element will normally be inferred from objective facts ( _Asian Corporate Services (SEA) Pte Ltd v Eastwest Management Ltd (Singapore Branch)_ <span class="citation">[2006] 1 SLR(R) 901</span> at [19]).
 The three reasons mentioned above are derived from objective facts which, in my view, lead to the inexorable conclusion that the Defendants’ predominant purpose was to cause damage to the Plaintiffs.

 **_The meeting of 1 December 2011_**